-We are located in the inner-western corridor of Brisbane.
-We have a vibrant school community which continually strives for improvement.
+Corinda State School, located in the inner-western corridor of Brisbane, is a vibrant school community which continually strives for improvement.
 Staff and Parents continue to address all learning and community challenges and develop strategies to support those who join us.

-The School ethos has been based on Catering for the Individual.
+As a result, the school ethos is based on Catering for the Individual.

-It is with pleasure that we present our 2016 School Annual Report.
-This report provides an orientation to our school and includes important information highlighting our endeavours from 2016.
+It is with pleasure we present our 2017 School Annual Report.
+This report provides an orientation to our school and includes important information highlighting our endeavours from 2017.

-School Progress towards its goals in 2016
+School Progress towards its goals in 2017

-The 2016-2017 Corinda Improvement Agenda is based on a commitment to four fundamentals.
+The 2017 Corinda Improvement Agenda is based on a commitment to four fundamentals.

-Connectedness

-Explicit Instruction

-High Expectations

-Reading is the Foundation for Learning
+Connectedness Explicit Instruction High Expectations Reading is the Foundation for Learning

-These fundamentals are continually referenced in the school planning documents, the school newsletter, staff meetings, cohort interactions and P&C meetings.
-It is through continually articulating these to the school community that we continue to create awareness, ownership and a deep understanding of their worth in our school context, and their potential for positive impact on learning growth.
+These fundamentals are continually referenced within school planning documents, school newsletter, staff meetings, cohort interactions and P&C meetings.
+It is through continually articulating these to the school community, that we continue to create awareness, ownership and a deep understanding of their worth in our school context, and their potential for positive impact on learning growth.

-As reported in the 2016 End of Year Snapshot, the school successfully implemented all prioritised strategies articulated in the Annual Improvement Plan and Investing for Success Initiative.
+As reported in the 2017 End of Year Snapshot, the school successfully implemented all prioritised strategies articulated in the Annual Improvement Plan and Investing for Success Initiative.

-The significant strategies for 2016 that were enacted to support the four fundamentals included:
+The significant strategies for 2017 were enacted to support the four fundamentals, and included:

-- 1. The retention of a full-time Head of Curriculum position to build teacher capacity in delivering effective and efficient teaching practices.
+- 1. Employment of a second full-time Deputy Principal.
+The employment of a second Deputy to focus on the mentoring and support of classroom teachers, instruction and effective classroom practices.
+This role is part of the leadership team who enact and embed the school's improvement agenda.
+This role will be maintained through flexible staffing options. - 2.
+The retention of a full-time Head of Curriculum position to build teacher capacity through the mentoring of effective and efficient teaching practices.
 All teachers now display more consistent and productive practices in the design and delivery of instruction.
 Teachers are now effectively using formative, summative and diagnostic assessment to track student learning and inform ongoing teaching priorities.
-This role will look to be maintained via Investing for Success funding. - 2.
+This role will look to be maintained via Investing for Success funding. - 3.
 The retention of additional staffing to deliver focussed oral language support.
 Prep Year and Year 1 children identified as being at-risk were provided weekly support throughout the year.
-The ongoing data generated by these children in the program was reviewed and analysed, with a subsequent report being provided to parents and class teachers.
-This program of support will be maintained via Investing for Success funding.

-3. Employing additional teacher aide time to assist classroom teachers ensured concurrent Guided Reading sessions were provided in all classrooms each week.
+The ongoing data generated by these children in the program was reviewed and analysed, with a subsequent report provided to parents and class teachers.
+This program of support will be maintained via Investing for Success funding. - 4.
+Employment of additional teacher aide support to assist classroom teachers embed concurrent Guided Reading sessions in all classrooms.
 These Guided Reading sessions were invaluable as accurate Reading Behaviour Observations were regularly gathered on all students.
 This program of support will be maintained via Investing for Success funding.

-For the start of 2016 the school confirmed the following performance targets (specifically relating to NAPLAN results).
-These targets were required to be articulated in the 2016 Annual Improvement Plan.
+At the commencement of the 2017 school year, Corinda State School confirmed the following performance targets (specifically relating to NAPLAN results).
+These targets were articulated in the 2017 Annual Improvement Plan.